Israel identifies remains of child hostages but says body Hamas returned was not their mother

 Infant was the youngest taken hostage

-Kfir Bibas, who at 9 months was the youngest hostage, was a red-headed infant with a toothless smile when militants stormed the family’s home on Oct.
+Kfir Bibas, who was 9 months old at the time, was a red-headed infant with a toothless smile when militants stormed the family’s home on Oct.
 7, 2023.
 His brother, Ariel, was 4.
 Video from that day showed a terrified Shiri swaddling the boys as militants led them into Gaza.

 A cousin of Shiri Bibas who lives in Buenos Aires, told the local Radio Con Vos station she has been reliving the trauma of the abduction.
 Romina Miasnik said she hoped her loved ones “can become a symbol of something new, of coexistence, of hatred no longer having a place.”